Oh yes. It’s a banana nut muffin inside a pancake. Don’t ask me how I did it. I’m still a little unsure.

 - 1/2 tsp pure vanilla extract

 - 1/2 cup unsweetened vanilla almond milk (or other milk)

 - 1/2 cup whole wheat pastry flour (or sub gluten free blend or oat flour)

 - 1 scant Tbsp Earth Balance (or other non-dairy butter)

-- Preheat oven to 350 degrees F. Prepare streusel by combining sugar and flour in a large mixing small bowl and then cutting in Earth Balance until well combined.
+Preheat oven to 350 degrees F (176 C).
+Prepare streusel by combining sugar and flour in a small mixing bowl and then cutting in Earth Balance until well combined.
 Spread on a baking sheet and bake for 5-7 minutes or until it turns light brown.
 Remove from oven and set aside.
 You will have leftover streusel.